joeynaor/writeups/2019-11-27_Vulnhub_Djin1.md

 This combination of numbers had me confused at first, until I realised it's a **port knocking sequence**!

 ## Port Knocking
-So I tried port knocking with the sequence we recieved:
+So I tried port knocking with the sequence we received:
 ```bash
 root@kali:~# knock -v ctf 1356, 6784, 3409
 hitting tcp 192.168.1.102:1356